 Omaha, Nebraska, home of an indispensable parallel project, The Complete Letters of Henry James, published by the University of Nebraska Press.
 We thank David Supino for offering his sage advice whenever it was sought.
-Finally, we are deeply grateful for the guidance and support provided by our editor at Cambridge University Press, Linda Bree, assistant editor Anna Bond and her predecessor Maartje Scheltens, and publishing assistant Isobel Cowper-Coles.
+Finally, we are deeply grateful for the guidance and support provided by our editor at Cambridge University Press, Linda Bree, together with Victoria Parrin and Tim Mason, and their predecessors Anna Bond, Maartje Scheltens and Isobel Cowper-Coles.